 SV Eau Too – October 17, 2016.
 I’m 8 days at sea now.

-I open my eyes and see the reflection of water moving on the ceiling.
-I sit up (which is a luxury on board!) and look outside.
-All I see is water.
-That’s a change of scenery from the starboard stern cabin.
-I always saw land when I woke up.
 We have made about a 1000 miles from France now.
 Is it a new day?
 I check the time and it’s 17.00.
 I feel like I’ve just experienced a few days since I was on watch from 21.00 – 00.00, 3.00- 6.00 and 10.00 – 14.00, and there were so many happenings and incidents.
-All on a few square meters of the island called a sailing boat.
-With all the naps and watch-keeping shifts, rhythm on a boat is nothing like on land.
-It may sound tough but it takes a few days and then you’re used to it.

 Rewinding 11 hours….